pozgo/docker-puppet-server/README.md

 Felling like supporting me in my projects use donate button.
 Thank You!
 [![](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://www.paypal.me/POzgo)

 This is [Docker Image](https://registry.hub.docker.com/u/polinux/puppet-server/) with Puppet Server and `r10k` module with auto-sync.
-We are using offcial [puppet/puppetserver-standalone](https://hub.docker.com/r/puppet/puppetserver-standalone/) image as base on top of which we added missing `openssh-client` and `cron` for auto-sync capability.

 User can specify private repository with environments used by `r10k` using provided variable.
 Please read below.